retextjs/retext-indefinite-article/readme.md

 This package is a [unified][] ([retext][]) plugin to check indefinite articles (`a` and `an`).
 It’s more complex than checking vowels, as it has to do with sounds.
-Knows about how digits are pronounced as well.
+This package knows about how digits are pronounced as well.

 ## When should I use this?

-You can opt-into this plugin when you’re dealing with content that might contain grammar mistakes, and have authors that can fix that content.
+You can use this plugin when you’re dealing with content that might contain grammar mistakes, and have authors that can fix that content.

 ## Install

 This package is [ESM only][esm].
-In Node.js (version 12.20+, 14.14+, 16.0+, or 18.0+), install with [npm][]:
+In Node.js (version 16+), install with [npm][]:

 ```sh
 npm install retext-indefinite-article